yelircaasi/nebokrai-python-prototype/README.md

 ### Planning

 In keeping with [Habit #2]() - "Begin with the end in mind" - it is beneficial to set long-term goals, as it guides short- and medium-term action.
-To this end, planager specifies a hierarchy of
+To this end, nebokrai specifies a hierarchy of
 units:

 * roadmaps consist of projects